Phidippus regius: Description

-Although Phidippus regius is considered minimally harmful to humans, there have been documented cases where the bite caused severe pain, similar to a bee sting, as well as prolonged swelling lasting up to three months.
-This reaction is likely due to individual sensitivity or localized tissue inflammation.
+Although P. regius is considered minimally harmful to humans, there have been documented cases where the bite caused severe pain similar to a bee sting, with swelling lasting up to three months.
+This reaction is likely due to individual sensitivity or localized inflammation.

 Habitat

 A regal jumper staying near its shelter on a thistle.
 It attempts to capture a small winged insect.

-P. regius is most commonly found in relatively open areas, such as fields and light woodland, with adults usually preferring trees or the walls of buildings as hunting grounds.
-They build silken nests at night in which to sleep, often in palm fronds or similar areas.
-Females of the species lay their eggs under the bark of trees, or in secluded spots in wooden structures such as barns.
+P. regius is most commonly found in relatively open areas, such as fields and light woodland, with adults often hunting on trees or building walls.
+They build silken nests at night in which to sleep, often inside palm fronds or similar shelters.
+Females lay their eggs under tree bark or within wooden structures such as barns.

 Distribution

-P. regius occurs in the southeastern United States, Bahamas, Bermuda, Greater Antilles, and has been introduced to Easter Island.
-In the United States, it occurs throughout the Southeast from South Mississippi through North Carolina and South Carolina (most abundant in Florida).
+P. regius occurs in the southeastern United States, The Bahamas, Bermuda, and the Greater Antilles, and has been introduced to Easter Island.
+In the United States, it occurs throughout the southeast from southern Mississippi through North Carolina and South Carolina, and is most abundant in Florida.

+In captivity

+A pet Phidippus regius making a web on owners glasses (while worn), showing how this species of jumping spider can feel very safe around human owners.

+Although exotic pet owners have kept P. regius since the 1970s, it wasn't until the 2017 and into the 2020s that they began being kept by the general public.
+Web series turned Television show Lucas the Spider (2017), and popular online social media pages such as @AracelisMiniCositas, @Lisa.The.Spider, @Daily.Spiders, and others have boosted their popularity significantly, leading to this species as well as the closely related Phidippus audax to be commonly available in chain pet stores in the United States and Canada.
+In 2026, Build-A-Bear Workshop created a jumping spider plush, further exhibiting their rise in popularity as pets.